-If you have a probationary licence that doesn't show the issue date on the licence card or you are the holder of an interstate MC endorsement, please call 13 11 71 at least 5 working days before your appointment so we can confirm your details with the interstate authority.
+As a holder of an interstate licence (excluding New Zealand), please call 13 11 71 at least five working days before your appointment so we can confirm your details with the interstate authority.

 To convert your interstate/New Zealand (car or bike) licence or learner permit to Victorian, you need to: